 HIGH SCHOOL STUDENTS ENROLL FOR FREE.
 The $46-per-unit registration fee is waived for high school students enrolled in 11 units or fewer.
+High School students choosing to enroll in over 11 units are responsible for all fees for the total number of units enrolled in the semester or term.
 Some courses may require payment of a material fee (see course description in class schedule).
 High school students are still required to pay the Student Health Services Fee, student center fee, transportation fee, course fees, and purchase their own textbooks as recommended or required for their college courses.

 ENROLLMENT REQUIREMENTS FOR HIGH SCHOOL STUDENTS:

-Complete an SRJC Application online as a high school student.
+- Complete the CCCApply Application online as a high school student:

 Assessment and Placement:

 Assessment is required for enrollment in math and English classes.
 Because many classes at the college has a prerequisite for English and math, it is advisable to complete your assessment.
 As a high school dual enrollment student, you can complete your assessment through one of the methods below.